 If you work at a larger company, Medicare is secondary.
-You should talk with your benefits administrator about your Medicare options.
+You should talk to your benefits administrator about your options.
 Although, most seniors take premium-free Part A and postpone Part B enrollment.

-Some Employers offer retires Medicare Advantage coverage, this isn’t always the case and comparing plans in your area is still encouraged.
+Some Employers offer retiree Medicare Advantage coverage, this isn’t always the case and comparing plans in your area is still relevant.